 Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe.
 I hope you enjoy it!

-I keep seeing references to "Jane's Guide To Military Weapons" and "Jane's Guide to Naval Ships" and such and such in various books.
-Apparently they're a British publishing company that specializes in military, transportation and aerospace reference books that are considered the definitive guides by the intelligence and other communities.
+I keep seeing references to "Jane's Guild To Military Weapons" and "Jade's Guide to Naval Ships" and such and such in various books.
+Apparently they're a British publishing company that specializes in military, industrial and aerospace reference books.

 Barely-there reference to Patlabor.
 I just wanted to give it a nod.